kentcdodds/kentcdodds.com/CONTRIBUTING.md

 #   change any of these values unless you want to hit real environments.
 cp .env.example .env

-# make sure you have a REMIX_TOKEN environment variable set
 npm run setup
 ```